 How Will The Solution Be Used?

-Another point is to look at where your ultimate implementation will wind up.
+Another point is to consider where your ultimate implementation will wind up.
 That both guides you to other stakeholders in the process and also helps determine from whom you most need the input.
 Just like you’d never take a product to market without at least a little testing, you need to consider how you’re going to use the end result.
 If it’s got an impact on others, it’s worth getting their perspective.